Frequently Asked Questions

 These actions are carried out automatically and are done to minimize the possibility of a loss of rent that could eventuate.
 No formal action for recovery of outstanding rent can be undertaken until the tenant is 14 days overdue with a rental payment.
 We will communicate with you throughout this process and a Notice to Leave will never be issued without discussing the situation with you first.
 It is our intention at all times to minimise any loss to the owner so these actions need to be carried out promptly.

 As with any insurance policy, it is not compulsory to have landlord insurance on your property however we strongly recommend that every owner has a specific landlord insurance policy in place for their property.
 Landlord Insurance protects you in the event of a tenant not paying rent, departing the property early or damaging the property.
 It also includes public liability and limited cover for contents (eg floor coverings, curtains).

 Q: How should I know what my property will rent for?

 You will get the best indication of what rental amount you should be getting on your property by closely comparing it to other properties similar to yours that are currently being rented or have just been rented.
+Also, take into consideration any upgrades you may have on your property that another property may not have such as quartz countertops or stainless steel appliances.
 The best way to do this is to either talk to your managing agent or just log on to realestate.com.au and look at what properties are for rent in your area.
 Apart from this, market forces will determine exactly what amount of rent you achieve.
 If you have a very popular property you will get more interest and subsequently a higher rent.
 If you have a property that is less rentable, you will find it hard to command a premium rent.
 At Ballarat Property Group we accompany all tenants on rental inspections, similar to a good real estate salesperson, to ensure that all tenants are made aware of the positive features of the property and hence are more likely to pay a higher rent.